The Feynman Lectures on Physics

-The Feynman Lectures on Physics is a physics textbook based on a great number of lectures by Richard Feynman, a Nobel laureate who has sometimes been called "The Great Explainer".
+The Feynman Lectures on Physics is a physics textbook based on lectures by Richard Feynman, a Nobel laureate.
 The lectures were presented before undergraduate students at the California Institute of Technology (Caltech), during 1961–1964.
 The book's co-authors are Feynman, Robert B. Leighton, and Matthew Sands.

 A 2013 review in Nature described the book as having "simplicity, beauty, unity ... presented with enthusiasm and insight".

 Description

 The textbook comprises three volumes.
 The first volume focuses on mechanics, radiation, and heat, including relativistic effects.
 The second volume covers mainly electromagnetism and matter.
 The third volume covers quantum mechanics; for example, it shows how the double-slit experiment demonstrates the essential features of quantum mechanics.
 The book also includes chapters on the relationship between mathematics and physics, and the relationship of physics to other sciences.

 In 2013, Caltech in cooperation with The Feynman Lectures Website made the book freely available, on the web site.